confluenza/confluenza/workspaces/homepage/src/pages/developers/01-MakingConfluenzaYours/ExternalContent.md

 Confluenza environment and therefore should not be kept e.g. in the actual README file of your npm package.
 This is not only a cleaner solution (the frontmatter may confuse the reader who is not aware of Confluenza), but also helps sites that do not render the frontmatter correctly (like npmjs).

+## Learn more

+Confluenza was initially intended to render static markdown documents in your Gatsby site.
+But now, you can also use a Confluenza-like navigation in any of your other React-based projects (created with `create-react-app` tool).
+Please consult the documentation of [@confluenza/component-navigator-react](https://confluenza.online/packages/confluenza-navigator-react) and take a look at a [demo](https://confluenza.online/demo-component-navigator).

 <style scoped>
 .scrollable {